Football clubs

 1908 - 1910

-Gas Works were a team established in 1908 for workers of the Queens Road Gas Works, now the site of Morrisons supermarket.
-The side only play friendlies and used Ore Valley and Goddens Farm for matches.
+Gas Works was a team formed in 1908 for employees of the Queens Road Gas Works, now the site of the Morrisons supermarket.
+The side played only friendly matches and used Ore Valley and Goddens Farm as their home grounds.

 1921 - 1922

-Another gas works team was formed in 1921, but little is known about this side.
+Records indicate another gas works team was formed in 1921, but no further details are known.

 Griffins Athletic